GeeTwentyFive/OpenLatencyTester/README.md

-Cross-platform latency tester for latency measurers
+Cross-platform tester for latency measurers

 Usage: Left click in window